rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 1. Allow Staticman push access to your GitHub repository by clicking on **Settings**, then the **Collaborators** tab and adding your GitHub bot as a collaborator.
 2. To accept the pending invitation visit: `https://{your Staticman v2/3 API}/v[2|3]/connect/{your GitHub username}/{your repository name}`.

-**Note:** The new GitHub App authentication method is recommended for GitHub repositories to avoid the API rate limit.
+**备注：** The new GitHub App authentication method is recommended for GitHub repositories to avoid the API rate limit.
 {: .notice--info}

 ##### Configure Staticman